cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 ### Modifying `size` and `anchor` of 2D nodes does not work

-Obtain the UITransform component on the node first, and then use the corresponding interface, e.g.
+Obtain the UITransform component on the node first, and then use the corresponding interface, e.g.:

 ```typescript
 const uiTrans = node.getComponent(UITransform)! ;